jrroosevelt/VS2PCG/VS2PCG_glossary.md

 Prediction is a power currently on only Mad Thinker.
 See the [Mad Thinker section](/r/VS2PCG/wiki/rules-insert#wiki_mad_thinker) of the card-specific clarifications page for details.

 # Quick Draw
+While this character is ranged attacking, it cannot be struck back.

 # Range
 This character can make Ranged attacks from the back row and can strike back when defending from a Ranged attack.